Frititati/GraphColoringQ1/Documentation.md

 This code snippet is taken from **'sequential_second_attempt.cpp'**.
 This is at the end of the iterative step for a node, which the algorithm has recognized as the highest in its local area, this is denoted by the `is_highest` boolean.
 In the 3<sup>rd</sup>-5<sup>th</sup> line we use 3 different **std::set**: `colors_used_iteration` is the set where the smallest (first index) available color is selected, `colors_used_global` is the set where all available colors are present, `colors_used_local` is the set of all colors this node cannot be colored (as they belong to adjacent nodes).
 Here the **std::set** comes in very useful as the built-in function `set_difference` is not only faster of possible custom loops but also sorts the possible colors which means we can always take the first of the list in the following operation.
 Here is a list of reasons why we switched from **std::vector** to **std::set**:
 - **std::set** is a data structure that only keeps unique values, this is useful as we used it primarely for colors which don't need to be counted, also if we were to try to insert the same color twice it would simply not add it without returning an error.
 - **std::set** are sorted such that when using colors we can always take the smallest available (first index).
-- **std::set** has the set_difference built-in function which compares 2 sets and outputs another sorted set.
+- **std::set** has the set_difference built-in function which compares 2 sets and outputs another sorted set with the difference between the two input sets.

 ## Sequential Spin Off Optimization

-During the optimization describeded in the last step we also realized another potential area where there were overheads in processing was the selection of the color.
+During the optimization described in the last step we also realized another potential area where there were overheads in processing was the selection of the color.
 We ask whether instead of assigning different colors to all nodes in the same iterative step was less efficient than assign the same color to all of them.
 This turned out to be true and a potential optimization.
 However it is important to mention that by doing so we are not following the Jones-Plassman algorithm anymore.
 This new algorithm focuses on improving the execution time disregarding completely the number of colors used.
 Here are the main difference between the classical approach (Jones-Plassman) **'sequential_second_attempt.cpp'** to the new algorithm **'sequential_second_spinoff_attempt.cpp'**:

 - Nodes are colored all together (the same color) at the end of the iterative step, this differs from the classical approach where nodes are colored differently at the end of the iterative step.
 - Instead of using **std::set** as mentioned previously we use **std::vector** to keep all colors these nodes cannot be colored (as they belong to adjacent nodes).